 4. Can “opportunity” be used in formal writing?

 Absolutely!
 “Opportunity” is suitable for both formal and informal contexts.
-It’s often used in academic writing, business, and everyday conversation.
+It’s commonly used in academic writing, business settings, and professional communication.

 5. How is “opportunity” different from “chance”?

-“Chance” can refer to random luck or probability, while “opportunity” usually implies a favorable or positive circumstance that you can act on.
+“Chance” can refer to random luck or probability, while “opportunity” usually implies a favorable situation you can act on.
+Put simply: a chance may happen to you, but an opportunity invites action.